michael-wall/object_many_to_many_search/README.md

 To Perform a search using the Headless Search API:
 1. Enable Instance Settings > Feature Flags > Release > Search Headless API (LPS-179669)
 2. Go to Applications > Blueprints
-3. Add a Custom Element using the sample moduleDepartments_customElement.txt
+3. Add a Custom Element using the sample moduleDepartments_customElement.txt (from repository blueprints folder)
-4. Add a Blueprint using the Custom Element from above and with the matching sample moduleDepartments_parameterConfiguration.txt for the Configuration > Parameter Configuration.
+4. Add a Blueprint using the Custom Element from above and with the matching sample moduleDepartments_parameterConfiguration.txt (from repository blueprints folder) for the Configuration > Parameter Configuration.
 5. Save the Blueprint and note the ERC.
 6. Go to Headless Search API e.g. http://localhost:8080/o/api?endpoint=http://localhost:8080/o/search/v1.0/openapi.json
 7. Expand Search Result > postSearchResult and paste in the following into the Request Body field, replacing the ERC with the one from above: